List of EastEnders characters introduced in 2016: Fred Cole

 DC Fred Cole, played by Victor Gardener, appears in two episodes on 19 and 25 December 2016 and two on 15 and 16 May 2017.
 Cole also makes a reappearance on 24 October 2019.

 He is a police officer who visits The Queen Victoria public house.
 Landlady Linda Carter (Kellie Bright) assumes he is from the council and thanks him for the Christmas tree in Albert Square, but he reveals his warrant card and tells Linda that he is investigating the theft of the tree from outside Walford town hall.
 Cole then questions Linda's husband Mick Carter (Danny Dyer) over the theft, revealing that a man fitting his description was caught on CCTV taking part in the theft and shows him a video of him dancing after taking the tree.
 He asks Mick to dance, which Mick does, enabling Cole to positively identify him.
 He then tells Mick that if the tree is returned that night then no further action will be taken.

-Cole visits The Queen Vic on Christmas Day, and arrests Lee Carter (Danny-Boy Hatchard) on suspicion of conspiracy to commit robbery.
-In May 2017, he arrests Jack Branning (Scott Maslen) for assaulting Charlie Cotton (Declan Bennett).
+Cole visits The Queen Vic on Christmas Day, and arrests Lee Carter (Danny Hatchard) on suspicion of conspiracy to commit robbery.
+Five months later, he arrests Jack Branning (Scott Maslen) for assaulting Charlie Cotton (Declan Bennett).
 He questions Honey Mitchell (Emma Barton) as a witness and she asks him to go easy on Jack as he is still grieving for his wife Ronnie Branning (Samantha Womack).
 Two years later, he arrests Ben Mitchell (Max Bowden) for various crimes after Martin Fowler (James Bye) reports him.

 John James Anisiobi of the Daily Mirror described DC Cole as "a silver haired handsome man with a knack for solving crimes".